freerangebytes/auto-tag-and-release/README.md

 # Auto Tag and Release

-Automatically create tags and releases.
+Automatically create Git tags and GitHub releases for new versions

 ## Features